 Projects for Improving Habitat for Wildlife

-Over the past two years, FESBC has committed up to $2.5M in funding to HCTF for wildlife projects in forested habitats.
-Proposed projects primarily focused on improving wildlife habitat are to be submitted to HCTF through their Restoration and Enhancement Grants application process and must meet HCTF review criteria and priorities.
-Habitat-leading proposals must be submitted using the HCTF online application system (HCTF Online) by their November 2nd, 2018 deadline.
+FESBC has committed up to $5.5M in funding to HCTF for wildlife projects in forested habitats.
+Proposed projects primarily focus on improving wildlife habitat.
+These projects are to be submitted to HCTF through their Restoration and Enhancement Grants application process and must meet HCTF review criteria and priorities.
+Check the HCTF website for submission dates and further information: https://hctf.ca/apply-for-funding/

 Residents can now apply for a chance to receive a $500 award from FireSmart Canada to help their communities hold FireSmart activities or events on Wildfire Community Preparedness Day, May 4, 2019.